MBrancoLab/Frost_2022_hTroph/README.md

 *JNK inhibition*

 The AP1_DEseq.R script performs differential expression analysis on the JNK inhibition data, and produces normalised gene expression values (AP1_RNA_vsd.txt).
-It then performs gene ontology analysis uwing topGO (Supplementary Figure 4A) and plots the expression of selected genes (Supplementary Figure 4B).
+It produces a volcano plot (Supplementary Figure 4C), performs gene ontology analysis uwing topGO (Supplementary Figure 4E) and plots the expression of selected genes (Supplementary Figure 4B,F).
 The fold chance of JUN-associated gene expression is plotted based on gene promoter proximity to JUN peaks (Figure 3E).
 Finally, the expression fold change for genes close to hTSC-active TEs is plotted, split by family (Figure 3F).
+The TE_expression.R script uses the counts from SQuIRE to plot the expression of selected ERV subfamilies (Supplementary Figure 4G).

 ## Comparative analysis